Services for Undergraduate Students

 Private tutors (651) 962-5602 The Center for Writing keeps a list of individuals interested in providing private, intensive tutoring.
 Contact the Director, Dr. Susan Callaway.

-We've found these sites indispensible in issues they address, and we update this list annually.
+We've found these sites indispensable in issues they address, and we update this list annually.